dmittal-code/finiq/PROJECT_CONTEXT.md

 ## App structure
 - Each module is its own page/component under `src/app/`
 - Top-level navigation bar (in `NavBar.tsx`, a client component) is present on every page, with right-aligned, visually appealing links to all modules and the homepage.
 The active page is highlighted.
+- All modules are now scaffolded and accessible from the navigation bar.

 ## Modules/pages
 - `/` (Home): Colorful landing page with links to all modules.